 Michel and Guillaume trained several people in the ancestral art of forging.
 Like knives, it is important to ensure that their know-how lasts.
 Perfection takes time, and we are not talking about hours or even days.
 It is a duty to pass on these traditions to the next generations on which the heritage of the house depends.

-Under the direction of the three Best Craftsmen of France and the best blacksmiths, we keep an ancient tradition alive, the art of handmade custom knives.
+Under the direction of the two Best Craftsmen of France and the best blacksmiths, we keep an ancient tradition alive, the art of handmade custom knives.
 We develop our creations from exceptional materials, such as mammoth molars or ivory, amber, mother of pearl and meteorite.
 All the materials of animal origin comply with the standards of the Convention on International Trade in Endangered Species of Fauna and Flora (CITES).

 Initially, we have the material, the metal, which we work on, bending it over and over, until it becomes an increasingly thinner, sleeker blade, a blade that expresses both the work of time and man’s know-how.